VovikeMS/order-importer/README.md

 - Give write access to folder `storage/*` (`chmod -R 775 storage`)
 - [Add application scheduler](https://laravel.com/docs/5.2/scheduling#introduction) to your local cron:
 	* `* * * * * php /path/to/artisan schedule:run >> /dev/null 2>&1`
 - Choose your [method for listen queue jobs](https://laravel.com/docs/5.2/queues#running-the-queue-listener) in your system.
-You can just run `php artisan queue:work connection-name --daemon --sleep=3 --tries=3` for listen jobs (this command should be worked every time).
+You can just run `php artisan queue:work --daemon --sleep=3 --tries=3` for listen jobs (this command should be worked every time).

 ## Adding new import format

-For add new import format you should create new class in folder `app\Importer\Services`.
+For add new import format you should create new class in folder `App\Importer\Services`.
-Add this code to your importer, where replace Type to your new import type:
+Add this code to your importer, where replace `Type` and `type` word to your new import type:
 ```php
 <?php